 No stats added yet

-Head Captain for High School Season as Freshman and Sophomore.
+Head Captain for High School Season as Freshman, Sophomore, and Junior

-Head Captain for last 3 years in club and captain of current club.
+Head Captain for last 3 years in club.

 Assistant at the age of 14 in the Culver Volleyball summer camp for 8-12 year olds in 2012.

 Made Blue team (Top 3rd team) In HP Program as starting Opposite Hitter (summer 2013)

 Participated in AAU Girls'Beach volleyball tournaments in 2011-2012